 Fill the bed with a sandy clay loam soil that’s been well-mixed with compost or other organic matter.
 After planting, you can add mulch (try pine straw or mini pine bark nuggets) as the finishing touch, an especially important one to raised beds, which can be prone to drying out.

 Succession planting for crops allows for the most efficient use of your new space and simply means planning the layout of the bed so that all the plants that harvest at the same time can be replaced.

-For an ornamental bed, aesthetic design is the biggest consideration when laying out your plants.
-Trellises and stakes will help conserve spaces as plants climb instead of sprawl.
-After careful planning, start planting.
-At this time of year, add seedlings with various varieties and next year, you’ll have a bonus… the soil in raised garden beds heats up faster than the rest of the landscape, so you get, on average, a two-week head start in planting.
+For an raised garden bed that’s ornamental—to be planted with flowers and other beautiful plants—aesthetics are of course the most important consideration in plant selection and layout.
+Trellises and stakes will help conserve space, as plants climb instead of sprawl.
+Once you’re ready to plant, add seedlings of various varieties and next year, you’ll have a bonus: The soil in raised garden beds heats up faster than the rest of the landscape, so you get on average a two-week head start in planting.